RedisLabs/redislabs-docs/content/platforms/openshift/getting-started-operatorhub.md

 ### Step 2: Navigate to database operators

 1. On the left navigation, select **Catalog**,
 2. Select **OperatorHub** under **Catalog**.
-3. Select **Database** in the *OperatorHub* view once it displays.
-This catalog may take a few moments to display.
+3. Once the *OperatorHub* view displays there will be a list of categories on the left and a list of operators on the right.
+You can search for "Redis Enterprise" in the search dialog just below the list of categories or select **Database** in the *OperatorHub*
 4. Make sure you have selected your project at the top following the "*Project:*" label.